Explicit Non-Abelian Gerbes with Connections: Principal 2-bundles with adjusted connections

+We will present concrete examples below, but already note the following. \begin{remark} Not all crossed modules of Lie groups admit an adjustment.
+For a counterexample, consider the crossed module $\sfT\sfB_n^{F2}$ discussed in~\cite[Section 4.2]{Kim:2022opr}. \end{remark}

+\paragraph{Special adjustments.} In this paper, we will focus on a particular class of adjustments which we call special adjustments.
+Among other things, these allow us to introduce the important notion of $P$-flatness later, and all our examples will be special.

-\paragraph{Special adjustments.} The data of a crossed module of Lie groups $(\sfH\overset{\sft}{\longrightarrow}\sfG,\acton)$ that is preserved by quasi-isomorphisms are the kernel and cokernel of $\sft$.
-Whilst the adjustment datum on the remaining part is not canonical, it can often be determined by a simple map, as we now show.
+Recall that the data of a crossed module of Lie groups $(\sfH\overset{\sft}{\longrightarrow}\sfG,\acton)$ that are preserved under quasi-isomorphisms are the kernel and cokernel of $\sft$.
+Whilst the adjustment datum taking values in the complement of the kernel of $\sft$ is not canonical, it can often be determined by a simple map, as we now show.

 \begin{proposition} Consider a crossed module of Lie groups $\caG\coloneqq(\sfH\overset{\sft}{\longrightarrow}\sfG,\acton)$ together with its crossed module of Lie algebras $\sfLie(\caG)\coloneqq(\frh\overset{\sft}{\longrightarrow}\frg,\acton)$.
 Let